nemke82/n82wp/README.md

 # n82wp
 Effective Tool for Updating, Repairing and Scanning Wordpress CMS

-n82wp is lightweight tool designed for anyone who wishes to update, repair or scan Wordpress CMS.
+n82wp is lightweight tool designed for anyone who wishes to update, repair or scan Wordpress CMS from any Linux distribution which have Bash installed.

 It is based on :
 1) WP-CLI (http://wp-cli.org/)